Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

  - Additionally, note the file `src/niryo_moveit/scripts/TrajectorySubscriber.py`.
 This script subscribes to the SourceDestination topic.
 When something is published to this topic, this script will print out the information heard.

-1. Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core and set ROS params.
+2. Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core and set ROS params.

-1. Open a new terminal window and start the server endpoint with the following command:
+3. Open a new terminal window in the ROS workspace and start the server endpoint with the following command:

     ```bash
-    cd ~/catkin_ws/ && source devel/setup.bash
+    source devel/setup.bash

     rosrun niryo_moveit server_endpoint.py
     ```

-1. Open a second terminal in the ROS workspace. `rosrun` the subscriber script, e.g.

-    ```bash
-    source devel/setup.bash

-    rosrun niryo_moveit TrajectorySubscriber.py
-    ```

-    This won't print anything to the terminal window until something is published to the ROS Topic it's subscribed to.

 4. Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
 View the terminal in which the `rosrun niryo_moveit TrajectorySubscriber.py` command is running--it should now print `I heard:` with the data.